WebChat Broadcasting System: Founding

 WBS was founded as the Internet Roundtable Society in 1990 by Michael J. Fremont and Wendie Bernstein Lash in Menlo Park, California.
-It began as an "edutainment" company featuring such content as live Internet broadcasts of interviews with prominent individuals in science, technology, and pop culture, but began focusing on chat in 1993, whereupon the name was changed to the WebChat Broadcasting System.
+It began as an "edutainment" company featuring such content as live Internet broadcasts of interviews with prominent individuals in science, technology and pop culture.
+As internet chatting gained popularity, the company began to focus on chat, whereupon the name was changed to the WebChat Broadcasting System in 1993.

 Growth

 IRC had existed as a dedicated chatting network but was mostly used by seasoned Internet users.
 Chat websites capitalized on the growing base of Internet general users by providing a simpler, more attractive chatting interface.
 Chatting became focused on community and socialization.

-In August 1996, WBS had 500,000 users and was growing by 3,000 users a day.
+By August 1996, WBS had 500,000 registered users and was growing by over 3,000 users per day.

 In February 1997, WBS reached a milestone of 1 million registered users, accruing 4,000 new registered users and 5.5 million page views every day.
 Registrations were not confirmed.
 At this point, it was featuring 200 individual affinity groups.
 Within a week of the launch of a new feature to allow members to create their own home pages, over 15,000 members had begun using it.

-In May 1997, WBS had 1.4 million registered users.
-The other large web chat company at this time was WebGenesis Inc.'s The Globe.
+By May 1997, WBS had grown to 1.4 million registered users.
+The other large web chat community at this time was WebGenesis Inc.'s The Globe.
 Also internet service provider AOL had over 14,000 chat rooms available to their customers through their non-web interface.

 In June 1997, WBS hit 1.5 million registered users and had 7 million daily page views with over 200 rooms.

-WBS frequently hosted real-time multimedia programming events, which only increased as its popularity grew.
-Such events attracted celebrities such as Tom Clancy, the celebrity cast of Star Trek, bands Soundgarden and Metallica, the former president of PBS, Lawrence Grossman from NBC News, United States Senator Arlen Specter, Intel CEO Andy Grove and feminist Gloria Steinem.
+WBS frequently hosted real-time multimedia programming events, which became more frequent as its popularity grew.
+Such events attracted many celebrities such as Tom Clancy, the celebrity cast of Star Trek, bands Soundgarden and Metallica, the former president of PBS and NBC News, Lawrence Grossman, United States Senator Arlen Specter, Intel CEO Andy Grove and feminist Gloria Steinem.